ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.s7/README.md

 * Column O: Formula: ```=CONCATENATE_ _(D2;":";F2;":=";"0.000000e+000;";"//";E2)```

 #### Create DB sources in Step7
 We will now generate the DBs in Step7 using the code in column O of our spread sheet.
-In your Step7 program insert an STL source by clicking the right mouse button on “Sources”. [
+In your Step7 program, insert an STL source by clicking the right mouse button on “Sources”. [
 ![](img/adapter_en_s7_step7_1.png)

 Rename the new source to “DB20”.